sk-stm/CarND-Capstone/README.md

 The plan is implemented to be computed linearly.
 This means we first compute a plan without including the traffic lights and then apply a traffic light "filter" to the values in order to change them if a traffic light was detected.
-This way the code stays linearly and other obstackles may be implemented in future projects.
+This way the code stays linearly and other obstacles may be implemented in future projects.

 ### Traffic light detection